Georges034302/azure-aks-helm/README.md

 ---

-## 📸 Screenshot (Optional)

-> _Add a screenshot here of the NGINX welcome page if desired._

----

-## 🧠 Author
+### ✍️ Author: *Georges Bou Ghantous*

-Built for AKS deployment demonstrations with GitHub Codespaces, Helm, and Kubernetes 💙
+*Built for AKS deployment demonstrations with GitHub Codespaces, Helm, and Kubernetes 💙*